* EQUILIBRIUM 8.3 Comparative boiling point plots-graphs for selected homologous series of organic molecules Doc B

 • It should be remembered that although each interaction is minute, collectively, even the weakest of intermolecular forces can add up to give an impressive effect.

-• The ultimate molecular structure held together solely by the weakest of the Van der Waals forces, i.e. the instantaneous dipole - induced dipole intermolecular forces, is carbon in the form of graphite (trillions of atoms per molecule!) which only sublimes at over 3500oC!
-The total intermolecular attractive force is so great that graphite won't melt at normal pressure and above 3500oC the thermal vibration is the molecular lattice is then great enough to disrupt it and the solid vaporises directly in molecular chunks of the lattice (1-4 carbon atoms?).
+• The ultimate molecular structure held together solely by the weakest of the Van der Waals forces, i.e. the instantaneous dipole – induced dipole intermolecular forces, is carbon in the form of graphite (trillions of atoms per molecule!) which only sublimes at over 3500oC!
+The total intermolecular attractive force is so great that graphite won't melt at normal pressure and above 3500oC the thermal vibration in the molecular lattice is then great enough to disrupt it and the solid vaporises directly in molecular chunks of the carbon lattice (sublimation at 1–4 carbon atoms at a time?).